Uni Winter Break

 Photo Credit: https://goo.gl/images/uKSUgU

-James, Jocelyn, Eli and I retired early on in the night since we had to depart at 7:30 a.m. the next day to head to the airport.
-Since Krystal lived quite centrally in London we hopped on a tube to Liverpool station, and from there, we got on the Stansted Express that delivered us directly to Stansted Airport about an hour later.
-We bought our Stansted express tickets prior to the trip via a group save option online.
-Since we did the group save option we each saved about £4 ea on a ticket.
+Since Krystal lived quite centrally in London we hopped on a tube to Liverpool station.
+From Liverpool Station you can get the Stansted Express train which delivers you directly to Stansted Airport.
+The train takes about an hour.
+We purchased our Stansted express tickets prior to the trip via the Group Offer.
+Since we did the Group Offer option we each saved about £4 ea on a ticket.

 Miles Walked: 4.1 mi, 12/9/16.